kanduvisla/blipr/TEST_REPORT.md

 - Add indicator on CPU% - separation in calculations + rendering time
 - Midi configuration: No option to select "no device"
 - Set default mode to page repeat
+- With a normal sequence, if I am on page 2, and try to shift2 to edit a note, i cannot select a note, it automatically shows the edit note screen.
+The same goes for page repeat mode